Companhia Siderurgica Nacional (SID) Shares Decline Despite Market Challenges

 Sponsored

-The average price suggested by analysts for SID is $3.63, which is $0.92 above the current market price.
-The public float for SID is 662.29M, and currently, shorts hold a 0.29% of that float.
-The average trading volume for SID on May 25, 2023 was 3.56M shares.
+The average price recommended by analysts for Companhia Siderurgica Nacional (SID) is $3.49, which is $1.08 above the current market price.
+The public float for SID is 662.29M and currently, short sellers hold a 0.49% of that float.
+On May 31, 2023, SID’s average trading volume was 3.58M shares.

 SID’s Market Performance

-SID’s stock has seen a -4.80% decrease for the week, with a -4.80% drop in the past month and a -24.78% fall in the past quarter.
-The volatility ratio for the week is 2.24%, and the volatility levels for the past 30 days are at 3.52% for Companhia Siderurgica Nacional The simple moving average for the last 20 days is -4.46% for SID stock, with a simple moving average of -9.32% for the last 200 days.
+SID’s stock has seen a -10.70% decrease for the week, with a -15.09% drop in the past month and a -25.31% fall in the past quarter.
+The volatility ratio for the week is 2.88%, and the volatility levels for the past 30 days are at 3.48% for Companhia Siderurgica Nacional The simple moving average for the past 20 days is -9.21% for SID’s stock, with a -14.75% simple moving average for the past 200 days.

 Stock Fundamentals for SID